Best Eats

 Les Saj

 At Les Saj they make the super thin saj bread right in front of you on a saj (a dome shaped metal pan), which really adds to the experience.
-You can get these filled then rolled with everything from simple za’tar and labneh, to beef and lamb shawarma, lamb kebab and shish tawook.
-All menu items are halal at this strip mall gem near CF Polo Park.
+You can get these filled with everything from simple za’tar and labneh as a pocket, to beef and lamb shawarma, lamb kebab and shish tawook.
+In the last few years owners Mohamad Barafi and Adam Tayfour have expanded to include a location right across from U of W on Portage, and a strip mall on Grant.
+All dishes are halal and the super crispy fries dipped in garlic sauce are a must.

 ×